Noun

 The simplest way to think of it is that the owner of property has insurable interest in it.

-They share insurable interest in the property in proportion to their ownership.
+If a piece of property has multiple owners, they share insurable interest in the property in proportion to their ownership.
 If two people each own 50% of a house, they each have an insurable interest in 50% of that house.

 Insurable interest is slightly more complicated than just ownership, however.
 If you are a homeowner with a mortgage, you’re sharing insurable interest with your mortgage lender: